MichalMoravik/NemID/README.md

 ## Start without containers locally

-1. navigate to the server you want to start, create Python virtual environment and install packages
+1. navigate to the server you want to start, create a Python virtual environment and install packages
 1. run <code>python3 app.py</code>
 2. download Azure CLI and run Azure functions <code>func start --python</code>.
-Alternativelly you can run it via Azure's extension on VSCode
+Alternatively you can run it via Azure's extension on VSCode
 3. try out the endpoints using your rest client (Insomnia/Postman)